 If you are a blogger, businessman, or inventor who wants your product or idea to reach many people, you must read Seth Godin’s book, Purple Cow: Transform Your Business By Being Remarkable.
-In the book, Seth Godin talks about how difficult it is for entrepreneurs to make their products known in today’s market because of the availability of too many products.
+In the book, Seth Godin discusses why it is difficult for entrepreneurs to promote their products today.

-He identifies the marketing strategies that don’t work, and he reveals that the best way to attract people’s attention is to create a remarkable product.
-Seth Godin provides real-life examples to support his points.
-The book is interesting, and it will make you change your marketing strategy and focus on creating an amazing product/service.
+He identifies the marketing strategies that don’t work and argues that the best way to attract people’s attention is to create a remarkable product.
+Seth Godin shares real-life examples to support his argument.
+The book is interesting: it will encourage you to change your marketing strategy and focus on creating an amazing product/service.

 Here are 5 major lessons I learned from the book.